Blog Post

 Organizations should also go beyond focusing on their IT and security personnel by fostering a culture of security among the entire workforce.
 An informed and knowledgeable workforce is your company’s first line of defense against potential breaches.
 After all, threat actors will commonly target employees as the first step in their attack.

 According to the 2020 Psychology of Human Error study by Stanford University Professor Jeff Hancock, human error contributed to around 88% of successful cyberattacks.
 Considering this statistic, one focus should be training non-technical employees to recognize and guard against common cyber threats, such as phishing scams.
-These attacks specifically involve manipulative tactics that exploit the individuals' unfamiliarity with cyber criminals and their tricks.
+These attacks involve manipulative tactics that exploit the individuals' unfamiliarity with cyber criminals and their tricks.

-Implementing comprehensive cybersecurity education programs for all of your staff members can help bridge this gap.
+Implementing comprehensive cybersecurity education programs for all your staff members can help bridge this gap.
 Regular training sessions can also provide employees with up-to-date information on current threats and teach them how to spot the signs of an attack.
 For example, training can teach or remind employees to identify suspicious email addresses, double-check URLs before clicking on them, and recognize the hallmarks of a phishing email.

-Also, it’s important to include non-security employees in regular phishing simulation exercises.
+Include non-security employees in regular phishing simulation exercises.
 This allows you to safely gauge their reaction to real-world scenarios that may threaten the security of company data.

 Creating a cybersecurity culture also means promoting safe practices such as using strong, unique passwords for all accounts, enabling multi-factor authentication where possible, and ensuring that devices used for work are configured securely and updated quickly.
 Regular reminders about these practices can help embed them into employees' daily routines.